MountainYahoos.com Logo

 Ice Music Igloo

-Build for acoustics, ventilation and comfort, this concert hall has it all.
+Built for acoustics, ventilation and comfort, this concert hall has it all.
+Snow has natural sound abatement properties making it an ideal interior surface.

 Links: